YihuanHu/Leetcode-Cracker/dailyChallenge/day29*.md

 ##  LC 135 candy
 [Link](https://leetcode.com/problems/candy/description/)
 [Cousrse Link](https://programmercarl.com/0135.%E5%88%86%E5%8F%91%E7%B3%96%E6%9E%9C.html)
+- Focus on handling one side before addressing the other; don't try to balance both sides at the same time.
 - Two greedy algo:
     - One pass is from left to right, comparing where the score of the left < right
     - Another pass is from right to left, comparing where the score of the right < left